Visyond/website-hugo/site/content/_index.md

   </br>
   <span id="js-dynamicTitle">scenario planning</span>
 topSubTitle: >-
-  Visualize templates and models as predictive dashboards and financial statements, and empower teams to self-serve on what-if and risk analyses while protecting sensitive data in a platform that delivers true Excel-like experience.
+  Visualize spreadsheet templates and models as predictive dashboards and financial statements, and empower teams to self-serve on what-if and risk analyses while protecting sensitive data in a platform that delivers true Excel-like experience.